inverno-io/inverno-examples/inverno-example-http-client/README.md

 The application is an HTTP shell that allows to connect to an HTTP server using HTTP/1.x or HTTP/2 with or without TLS and send HTTP requests.

-The HTTP client configuration is exposed in the module's configuration `App_http_clientConfiguration`, a base configuration can be specified from the command line or in a `configuration.cprops` file.
+The HTTP client configuration is exposed in the module's configuration `AppConfiguration`, a base configuration can be specified from the command line or in a `configuration.cprops` file.
 This configuration can be overridden at runtime from the HTTP shell using the `config` command.

-The application uses [Picocli][picocli] and [Jline3][jline3] for the shell interface and it is configured to use [epoll][epoll] when available (ie. on Linux platform) for better performance.
+The application uses [Picocli][picocli] and [Jline3][jline3] for the shell interface, and it is configured to use [epoll][epoll] when available (i.e. on Linux platform) for better performance.

 The Maven build descriptor also defines a `release` profile which builds a native application image in a `zip` archive.

 ## Running the application

+The application is started using the Inverno Maven plugin as follows:

 ```plaintext
 $ mvn inverno:run